 Tiffany completed a Master of Music at the Royal Conservatoire of Scotland where she was generously supported by scholarships from the RCS Trust and ABRSM, studying principal study organ and second study harpsichord.
 Tiffany was highly commended for the Governors’ Recital Prize for Keyboard and commended for the Bach Prize.
 She was awarded the Agnes Miller Harmony and Counterpoint Prize and the British Reserve Insurance Prize for Early Music.
 She completed a Master of Music in Historically Informed Performance Practice at the University of Glasgow and RCS under the supervision of John Butt.

-Tiffany currently accompanies the University of Glasgow Chapel Choir and Choral Society, Kelvin Choir, and is the Musical Director of Cunninghame Choir.
+Tiffany currently accompanies the University of Glasgow Choral Society, Kelvin Choir, and is the Musical Director of Cunninghame Choir.
 She directed the University of Glasgow Opera Society in a production of Purcell’s Dido and Aeneas and Timon of Athens in 2019 from the harpsichord.
 She frequently collaborates with other musicians, previously performing with the Caccini Ensemble, Kellie Consort and NYOS Camerata.
+She will be playing the harpsichord on an USA tour with the International Baroque Consort in April 2022.
 Tiffany teaches the piano, organ, and harpsichord, and is a Visiting Piano Teacher and Choral Music Assistant at St Aloysius' College, Glasgow, where she coaches choristers and directs the Schola Nova.
 She is also the Vice-President of the Glasgow Society of Organists and an Associate of the Royal College of Organists.